jetspiking/IoT_Exercises/README.md

 **AT-modus**

-Om de twee XBEE-modules te testen is een ESP32 in combinatie met een Notebook met XCTU gebruikt.
-De aangesloten XBEE-module op de laptop is geconfigureerd als End-device, terwijl de module verbonden met de ESP als Coordinator kan functioneren.
+To test the two XBEE-modules an ESP32 has been used, combined with a notebook with XCTU installed.
+The XBEE-module connected to the notebook was configured as End-device, while the module connected to the ESP32 was set to function as coordinator.

 | ESP-Pin | XBEE-Pin |
 | :---: | :---: |